 Small wonder there was a bit of apotheosis going on during his lifetime.
 Having that sentence pronounced on one’s writing by the likes of Jan Morris is like getting two thumbs up from the Pope for being holy.

 Travel literature is still literature, however, not just a bullet list of places seen and things done, otherwise it would be deadly boring.
 Boring does not sell books.
 The question revolves around how much charm exists in the presentation and its merit relative to the “literature” part as opposed to the “travel” part of the authorial agenda.
 When I first started reading PLF it didn’t occur to me not to rely on him as a reliable travel narrator.
 I was after good writing, period, full stop, and oh boy did I find it in A Time of Gifts.
 It’s like stumbling into the middle of Rivendell, as I said above.
-There are no elves, true, but with a single wave of the wizard’s wand the characters presented could easily be transformed into the genuine article.
-After finishing the book on the first read I didn’t much care whether PFL had presented me with reliable facts about the countries traversed.
+There are no elves, true, but with a single wave of PLF’s wizard wand the characters presented could easily be transformed into the genuine article.
+After finishing the book on the first read I didn’t much care whether PFL had presented me with reliable facts about the countries he traversed.
 After living with the book for some years now I wouldn’t trust it for any kind of facts, really, not even those of an autobiographical nature.
-That makes it no less lovely, just less about reality than about personal narrative.
+That makes it no less lovely, just less about reality than about a constructed personal narrative.

 The narrative really operates like fiction by creating a world that existed for the most part in PLF’s head.
-I say that because I know full well that iu 1933 someone like me, even at the tender age of 18, would have spent a good deal more time sniffing the scent of the smoke from the political house that was already on fire.
+I say that because I know full well that iu 1933 someone like me, even at the tender age of 18, would have spent a good deal more time sniffing the scent of the smoke from the political house that was already on fire in Europe.
 If what you’re after is the insight of a young Englishman into the effects of the discombobulation of the Weimar Republic as he stomps across the territory of its inhabitants, you’re SOL.
 PLF dismisses such concerns with a phrase about not being politically-minded at the time.
 So we stand forewarned: seek not truth here, fair reader, seek only pleasure.
-Tom Bombadil isn’t going to clue you in on the headlines or launch into a discussion of the political consequences of war reparations.
+Tom Bombadil isn’t going to clue you in on the news headlines or launch into a discussion of the political consequences of war reparations.
 That’s not his job.
 Likewise our gilded youth tramping across Germany and Austria never says a word about hyperinflation and the Nazis he comes across are just more grist for the narrative mill.
 We are in Rivendell, not the real world, and it’s an enormous great romp.
 No need to think of Mordor or Dark Lords, just put them out of your mind — that’s exactly what the author did.
 Just be aware that PLF’s version of reality is going to be contradicted by any historical account of the period you consult.
 Bad stuff was going down.

 In point of fact PLF’s narrative could more easily have taken place in 1833 than in 1933 based on the nature of the experiences he relates.
-The narrative achieves that retrograde sense by relying exclusively on the interpersonal, an arena in which PLF indeed has few peers, consummate charmer that he was.
+The narrative achieves that retrograde sense by relying exclusively on the interpersonal, an arena in which PLF indeed had few peers, consummate charmer that he was.
 The interpersonal focus removes the need for any historical verisimilitude in order to maintain the credibility of the narrative.
 We don’t ask ourselves what the toilet paper is like in Rivendell or if the elves pay high income taxes.
 Such things have no place in our agenda of delectation.
-Our usual standard of belief is charmed out of us from the outset by the ravishing language which is PLF’s wizard spell.
+Our usual standard of belief is charmed out of us from the outset by the ravishing language which is the incantation of PLF’s wizard spell.
 Before you know it you’re enchanted and thoughts of Nazis and hyperinflation disappear.
 What a charmer he is, our PLF.
 Nobody holds a candle to him.

 All this charm depends, of course, on PLF’s insatiable curiosity about and interest in people.
 I remember very clearly reading about one encounter that left me dumbstruck at the crass disparity between PLF’s experience and what mine would have been in the same situation.
 On the road from Melk to Krems along the Donau in Lower Austria he ends up overnighting in the house of an elderly widow in Mitterarnsdorf, a constituent community of Rossatz-Arnsdorf with a current population of — wait for it — 163 (info here).
-The host is Frau Oberpostkommandeurs-Witwe Hüber, whose husband had been a postmaster.
+The host is Frau Oberpostkommandeurs-Witwe Hüber, whose husband had been a local postmaster.
 After swanning about in the castles of elderly counts who take their leave of the company at bedtime by kissing the hands and then the cheeks of wife and daughters — the old “küss die Hand, gnäd’ge Frau” business for which Austrians of the Habsburg Empire were famous — PLF ends up smack dab in the middle of the middle bourgeoisie.
 But no matter, the same sparkle of enchantment overlays everything, bringing all under its spell:

 She was between sixty and seventy, rather plump and jolly, with a high-buttoned collar and grey hair arranged like a cottage loaf.
 The photograph of her husband showed an upright figure in a many-buttoned uniform, sword, shako, pince-nez and whiskers that were twisted into two martial rings.
 She was glad of someone to talk to, she told me.
 Usually her only companion in the evenings was her parrot Toni, a beautiful and accomplished macaw that whistled and answered questions perfectly in Viennese dialect, and sang fragments of popular songs in a quavering and beery voice.
 He could even manage the first two lines of Prinz Eugen, der edle Ritter, in celebration of Marlborough’s ally, the conqueror of Belgrade.